-This rental guide serves to help you get informed about renting or leasing mobile shipping and storage containers.
+This rental guide serves to help you get informed about renting or leasing mobile shipping and storage containers, the factors of storage rental prices, and more.
 Renting or leasing is a great cost effective way of gaining access to a portable storage container without spending thousands of dollars up front.
-If you are not sure how your neighbors or municipalities are going to react to your storage container, we would strongly recommend renting rather then purchasing a container.
+If you are not sure how your neighbors or municipalities are going to react to your storage container, we would strongly recommend considering storage containers for rent, rather then purchasing a container.
 The cost of renting a container to be used for a short period of time is much more economical than purchasing your storage or shipping container.
 The Container Alliance partner will also take care of delivering and picking up your unit so you do not need to worry about finding a new home for your container if it turns out that it cannot stay.

 Why choose a shipping container as a storage container?